Problems and results on 1-cross intersecting set pair systems

-\begin{coroll} There exists an $(n,n)$-\restricted $1$-cross intersecting SPS of size $5^{n/2}$ if $n$ is even and of size $2\cdot 5^{(n-1)/2}$ if $n$ is odd. \end{coroll} This is the best lower bound known to us.
+\begin{coroll} There exists an $(n,n)$-\restricted $1$-cross intersecting SPS of size $5^{n/2}$ if $n$ is even and of size $2\cdot 5^{(n-1)/2}$ if $n$ is odd. \end{coroll} This is the best lower bound we know.
 It remains a challenge to decrease essentially the upper bound $2n\choose n$ in (\ref{boll}) for an $(n,n)$-\restricted $1$-cross intersecting SPS.

 Corollary~\ref{fexp} gives a $(3,3)$-\restricted $1$-cross intersecting SPS of size 10, in fact two different ones, with 12 and with 15 vertices, depending on the order we apply Proposition~\ref{mult}.
 We have a third example, the pairs $(\{i, i\!+\!1, i\!+\!2\}, \{i\!+\!3, i\!+\!6, i\!+\!9\})$ taken$\pmod{10}$ has 10 vertices.
-It seems to be difficult to decide whether 10 is the largest size.
-The best upper bound we can prove is 12 (see Section \ref{b12}).
+Samuel Spiro (sspiro@ucsd.edu) informed us that his computer program successfully checked that 10 is indeed the largest size.